serverless/serverless/README.md

 ## <a name="services"></a>Services (V1.0)

-The following are services you can instantly install and use by running `serverless install --url <service-github-url>` (note: the 'serverless install' command will only work on V1.0 or later)
+The following are services you can instantly install and use by running `serverless install --url <service-github-url>`

 * [CRUD](https://github.com/pmuens/serverless-crud) - CRUD service
 * [GraphQL Boilerplate](https://github.com/serverless/serverless-graphql) - GraphQL application Boilerplate service